basingh/ZYG-Gitleaks-SecretScanning/README.md

-A demo how we can detect, protect and Prevent committing secrets on repositories using GitLeaks
+A demo on how we can Detect, Protect and Prevent committing secrets on repositories using GitLeaks

 ---
 Title: "Enhancing Repository Security with Gitleaks and Pre-commit: A Comprehensive Guide"